Desktop Screen Sharing with Flash Video Chat Software

 dd-Ons:Screen Capture DirectShow source filter.

-Screen size and video streaming size are not the same: The screen sharing driver might capture the entire screen ie 1920×1080 or a zone, but the video chat software might request only a lower ie 320×240 area.
+Screen size and video streaming size are not the same: The screen sharing driver might capture the entire screen ie 1920×1080 or a zone, but the video chat software might display only a lower area (ex 320×240).

 Different drivers have different ways of handling this: